satellite-image-deep-learning/techniques/README.md

 * Advantage that many datasets are already available

 # Production
-For an overview on this topic checkout [Practical-Deep-Learning-on-the-Cloud](https://github.com/PacktPublishing/-Practical-Deep-Learning-on-the-Cloud).
+For an overview on serving deepl learning models checkout [Practical-Deep-Learning-on-the-Cloud](https://github.com/PacktPublishing/-Practical-Deep-Learning-on-the-Cloud).

 ### Rest API on dedicated server
 A conceptually simple approach to serving up deep learning model inference code is to wrap it in a rest API.
 That can be implemented in python (flask or FastAPI), and hosted on a dedicated server e.g. EC2 instance